Meeting Michael Calogero for the first time isn’t as simple as meeting a man – you also meet his family.

 Looking back on his childhood, he describes his mother, Gerry James Calogero, as a “prolific home economist.”
 His late father, Pascal F. Calogero Jr., served the public for 36 years on the Louisiana Supreme Court, including some time as its Chief Justice.

 “My parents’ personal and professional integrity taught me about true service,” Michael said.
-“I’m honored that my father’s ability to inspire others lead the state to name the Louisiana Supreme Court Building for him.”
+“I’m honored that my father’s ability to inspire others led the state to name the Louisiana Supreme Court Building for him.”

 When the elder Calogero passed away just before Christmas 2018, the experience underscored the importance of helping others with estate planning, Michael said.
 “I’ll always be an advocate for encouraging people to protect not only what they’ve built, but also the precious lives they’ve welcomed into their families along the way.”